emxsys/worldwind-web-app-tutorial/docs/lesson-2.md

 and touch input.

 - The `Globe` class encapsulates the `WorldWindow` and contains the application logic for managing layers.
-It creates a globe with a default _background_ layer.
+It creates a globe with a _background_ layer.
 - The `Globe.addLayer` function is used to add layers to the globe and set the layer's category and other layer properties.
+Layer are rendered in the order that they are added to the globe, from first to last.

-Here's the complete code for lesson 2: A web app prototype with a functioning globe and layers.
+Here's the complete code for lesson 2: a web app prototype with a functioning globe and layers.

 <iframe width="100%" height="500" src="//jsfiddle.net/emxsys/7x6vcf78/embedded/" allowpaymentrequest allowfullscreen="allowfullscreen" frameborder="0"></iframe>